FoundatioFx/Foundatio/README.md

 1. [InMemoryCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/InMemoryCacheClient.cs): An in memory cache client implementation.
 This cache implementation is only valid for the lifetime of the process.
 It's worth noting that the in memory cache client has the ability to cache the last X items via the `MaxItems` property.
 We use this in [Exceptionless](https://github.com/exceptionless/Exceptionless) to only [keep the last 250 resolved geoip results](https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Geo/MindMaxGeoIPResolver.cs).
 2. [HybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/HybridCacheClient.cs): This cache implementation uses the `InMemoryCacheClient` and uses the `IMessageBus` to keep the cache in sync across processes.
-3. [RedisCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs): An redis cache client implementation.
+3. [RedisCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs): A Redis cache client implementation.
 4. [RedisHybridCacheClient](https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisHybridCacheClient.cs): This cache implementation uses both the `RedisCacheClient` and `InMemoryCacheClient` implementations and uses the `RedisMessageBus` to keep the in memory cache in sync across processes.
-This can lead to **huge wins in performance** as you are saving a serialization operation and call to redis if the item exists in the local cache.
+This can lead to **huge wins in performance** as you are saving a serialization operation and call to Redis if the item exists in the local cache.

-We recommend using all of the `ICacheClient` implementations as singletons.

 #### Sample